-GPP3O Leadership and Peer Support, Grade 11, Open
+Leadership and Peer Support, Grade 11, Open

 This course prepares students to act in leadership and peer support roles.
-They will design and implement a plan for contributing to their school and/or community; develop skills in communication, interpersonal relations, teamwork, and conflict management; and apply those skills in leadership and/ or peer support roles - for example, as a student council member or a peer tutor.
+They will design and implement a plan for contributing to their school and/or community; develop skills in communication, interpersonal relations, teamwork, and conflict management; and apply those skills in leadership and/or peer support roles - for example, as a student council member or a peer tutor.
 Students will examine group dynamics and learn the value of diversity within groups and communities.
-Prerequisite: None

-GLS40/GLE40/GLE30 Advanced Learning Strategies: Skills for Success After Secondary School, Grade 12, Open
+GLS40/GLE40/GLE30 Advanced Learning Strategies: Skills for Success After Secondar

+Skills for Success After Secondary School, Grade 12, Open This course improves students' learnin